Whenever I tell people that I can train them in mind mapping, I get to see strange faces or get awkward silence.

 There is a third way of mind mapping that I call practical mind mapping.
 I coined this term about 10 years ago.
 Many people probably work this way already (but hey… if you can formalize something that is done by people… why not me, right?).

 One of the features of practical mind mapping is that it is done really fast.
 You type for example all the information into the map in about one minute, max two minutes.
 You organize it (takes less than one minute).
-Then you do the colour and font changes (if needed), in less than 1 minute.
+Then you do the color and font changes (if needed), in less than 1 minute.
 And now you are ready to go!

 The result is a simple and powerful map that will help you achieve your goal.
-Now that you have the map, you use it, update it, edit it.
+Now that you have the map, you use it, update it, and edit it.

 When I look at the amount of time I spend mind mapping (for myself)… I do this about 5 to 7 minutes per week, approx. one minute per day.
-I don’t create mind maps because they need to look pretty, they just have to help, guide, direct me towards my goal.
+I don’t create mind maps because they need to look pretty, they just have to help, guide, and direct me towards my goal.

-TIP: Create a practical mind map for your next project, week, meeting in one to two minutes.
+TIP: Create a practical mind map for your next project, week, and meeting in one to two minutes.
 When you created it, USE it and let me know what you noticed and achieved.

 2. Why Use Mind Maps?

-I am sure you figured the answer to this question out already when you read the information above.
-Still, you might have skipped all that text and went to this part straight away.
+I am sure you figured out the answer to this question out already when you read the information above.
+Still, you might have skipped all that text and gone to this part straight away.
 Even so, for all you people who want to know why you should be using mind maps, here we go:

 For me the greatest beauty always lies in the greatest clarity – Gotthold Ephraim Lessing

-Also, because we create a mind map on just a single sheet of paper, we will be able to get a good overview into the entire piece of information or the situation.
+Also, because we create a mind map on just a single sheet of paper, we will be able to get a good overview of the entire piece of information or the situation.
 All on one sheet means no flipping pages or searching for stuff.
 You can have all the things that are spinning around in your head on your one sheet.
-This makes it much easier to create overview.
+This makes it much easier to create an overview.

 A mind map has a clear and simple structure.
 Information is stored in branches.
 All the information in a branch is related to each other.
 The result is that you can quickly find out what something means, what the implication of the information is, etc. You save time and energy this way.
 When you create a mind map, it is fun to do.
 You are not thinking about work or making things difficult for yourself.
 You get to doodle and still create something valuable.

 Can you imagine what happens when you mind map your next meeting and people only think why you are not paying attention… and then… you ask that one question or give that one remark that blows them away!
 Why you can do this?
-Because you have amazing insight in the information shared and you see connections and relationships between topics discussed!
+Because you have amazing insight into the information shared and you see connections and relationships between topics discussed!

 In general, when you start mind mapping, it is all a little bit strange.
 It won’t be too different from your own way of working.
 Still, everything that is just a little different usually is hard.
-People love change… but not too much, too often and happening to them… In the beginning, mind mapping may take time, cost a little bit more energy, and may not always result in a much better end result.
+People love change… but not too much, too often, and happening to them… In the beginning, mind mapping may take time, cost a little bit more energy, and may not always result in a much better end result.

 That is in the beginning… But once you went through that phase, things will change for you.
-You will be able to save lots of time (I know of people who save 2 hours each day!), feel better, have less stress, have more energy, and be able to get a good understanding in new situations and new material.
+You will be able to save lots of time (I know of people who save 2 hours each day!), feel better, have less stress, have more energy, and be able to get a good understanding of new situations and new material.

-Oh… by the way… it doesn’t have to take long to get to this almost heavenly place where information is your friend, and not your foe.
+Oh… by the way… it doesn’t have to take long to get to this almost heavenly place where information is your friend and not your foe.
 When you work hard, you might be able to go there in a matter of hours or days!!!

-3. Who Use Mind Maps
+3. Who Uses Mind Maps?

 Anybody who has to deal with lots of information can benefit from mind mapping.
 This information can be found in your head, in books, documents or papers, in other people, etc.